NYC Gripped by Historic Freeze & Snowfall This Winter

 Essential Safety Guide for New Yorkers

-With the arctic blast showing little signs of immediate relief, staying informed and prepared is vital for our readers.
+With the arctic blast and snowfall showing little signs of immediate relief, staying informed and prepared is vital for our readers.
 Use the following guidelines to protect yourself and your neighbors.

 Dressing for the Elements